If you were to ask any athlete past, present, or future what their favorite sports memories include, what would they say? Teammates.

-Great teammates embrace their role.
-These teammates don’t whine, complain, or sulk about playing time.
+Great teammates embrace their roles.
+They don’t whine, complain, or sulk about playing time.
 They embrace their role and do it to the best of their ability.
-Great teammates understand they don’t have to be a “star” but they can “star” in their specific role on a team.
+These teammates understand they don’t have to be a “star” but they can “star” in their specific role on a team.
 Great cultures don’t exist without teammates willing to sacrifice for the greater good of the team.
 Teams can only win championships when players acknowledge, accept, and excel in their roles.
 Great teammates do that.

 Great cultures don’t exist without great teammates

 Great teammates know there is more to leading by example.
 They are the creators and protectors of special team cultures.

 Be sure to share these qualities with your athletes to help build the special team culture you’ve always wanted.